EmanuelGustafzon/declarative-linked-list/README.md

 ```javascript
 list.DeleteAt(2);
 ```
-Copy the hole linked list or a portion of it.
+Copy the hole linked list or a portion of it by adding start and end index.
 ```javascript
 const copy = list.Copy();
 const copyPortion = list.Copy(1, 3);